EVBTales/EVBTales/AuburnE1.md

 “I don’t know, but we have to try.”
 The two of your return to Sacha weeping over Fable.

 “Neither have heartbeats.”
 Sacha gets out through sobs.
 “They’re gone.”
 Onyx takes the peach and cuts it in half before cramming half into the mouths of both Fable and Carden.
 You watch both intently for signs of life.
-Carden is so pale, brow furrowed it discomfort despite being dead.
+Carden is so pale, brow furrowed in discomfort despite being dead.
 A full, excruciating minute passes where the three of you desperately cling to hope, watching the pale, unmoving faces.

 Nothing happens.